Computational complexity of injective projected entangled pair states: Weakly injective PEPS are hard to contract

 \subsection{Tools from fault-tolerant quantum computation}

-Having established that noisy quantum computations can be encoded into injective PEPS, the next step is to show how we can circumvent these errors to realise nearly error-free quantum computations (which will ultimately even support post-selection).
-To this end we follow a similar approach to Refs \cite{Anshu2024,Malz2025}, applying tools from quantum error correction to replace our desired circuit with a fault-tolerant version.
-In this section we sketch the basic ideas of fault tolerance and state the main results that we need for our proof.
+Having established that noisy quantum computations can be encoded into injective PEPS, the next step is to show how we can circumvent these errors to realise nearly error-free quantum computations; in this section we sketch the basic ideas of fault tolerance and state the main results that we need for our purposes.

 A protocol for fault tolerance requires the choice of a quantum error-correcting code (QECC).
 We assume that we can prepare computational basis states in this code, and that we can execute logical gates fault-tolerantly.
 That is, we can perform 1- and 2-qubit gates on the encoded system via constant-sized circuits, followed by a constant-sized error correction circuit $\QEC$ on each logical qubit that corrects any errors of sufficiently small weight (depending on the choice of QECC).
 Transforming all of the gates in a circuit $\circuit$ in this way will yield a larger logical circuit, denoted $\enc[\mathcal{C}]$.
 The constant increase in the size of $\enc[\circuit]$ compared to $\circuit$ will introduce more opportunities for errors to occur, however if the physical noise rate is below some constant threshold $\delta_{\hard}$, then the overall effect will be to reduce the logical error rate.